billk-FM/HEC-Commander/ChatGPT Examples/26_Python_Raster_Array_Assistant.md

 The `xarray_docs.txt` file contains various documentation files for the xarray project

 ### File: `xarray_code.txt`
-The `xarray_code.txt` file contains the source code for the xarray project
+The `xarray_code.txt` file contains the source code for the xarray project.

 ### File: `GitHub_Open_Issues.json`
 The `GitHub_Open_Issues.json` file contains all of the GitHub Open Issues for pyDSSTools, rasterio, xarray, affine and rioxarray